Helladic chronology: Economy

+Remains

-By studying the remains at sites like Lerna it was evident that men tended to eat more protein than women, and women tended to partake more in softer, more processed foods.
+By studying the remains at sites like Lerna, it was evident that men tended to eat more protein than women, and women tended to partake more in softer, more processed foods.
 Stress marks were identified on the skeletons of people of both genders, but men had them to a higher degree, denoting that men engaged more frequently in heavy physical labor than women did.
 More often than women, men also had higher level of lesions caused by infectious diseases, meaning they had greater exposure to foreign pathogens through direct contact with outside groups and people.
-This makes it appear as though there is division in labor between the genders.
+This makes it appear as though there was a division in labor between the genders.

-The Middle Helladic period corresponds in time to the Middle Kingdom of Egypt.
-Settlements draw more closely together and tend to be sited on hilltops.
-Middle Helladic sites are located throughout the Peloponnese and central Greece (including sites in the interior of Aetolia such as Thermon) as far north as the Spercheios River valley.
-Malthi in Messenia and Lerna V are the only Middle Helladic sites to have been thoroughly excavated.

 Late Helladic (LH)

 The Late Helladic period (or LH) is the time when Mycenaean Greece flourished, under new influences from Minoan Crete and the Cyclades.
 Those who made LH pottery sometimes inscribed their work with a syllabic script, Linear B, which has been deciphered as Greek.
 LH is divided into LHI, LHII, and LHIII; of which LHI and LHII overlap Late Minoan ware and LHIII overtakes it.
 LHIII is further subdivided into LHIIIA, LHIIIB, and LHIIIC.
 The table below provides the approximate dates of the Late Helladic phases (LH) on the Greek mainland, based on Knodell (2021) and Manning (2010):